xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/network_planning/index.rst

 Network Planning
 ================

-This section introduces xCAT node types, the network services in xCAT, the network structure and present some considerations on planning the xCAT network.
+This section introduces xCAT node types, the network services in xCAT, the network structure and presents some considerations on planning the xCAT network.

 .. toctree::